Towards Cross-lingual Values Judgment: A Consensus-Pluralism Perspective: Introduction

+Utilizing X-Value, we conduct a systematic evaluation of the values-judgment capability of multiple LLMs by employing diverse prompting strategies.
+Results indicate that rubric prompts can partially improve performance on this task.
+However, accuracy-based results reveal that current LLMs still exhibit deficiencies in values judgment, with significant performance gaps across issue categories and languages.
+F1-score analysis further demonstrates that while LLMs show proficiency in holistic judgment, they struggle with fine-grained checkpoints.
+We also reveal a positive correlation between this ability and model scale via the Qwen-3.5 series.
+Additionally, targeted case studies are provided to indicate why certain models underperform in specific language-category intersections.

-In summary, our main contributions are two-fold: \textbf{(1)} We introduce X-Value, a novel \textit{Cross-lingual Values Assessment Benchmark} designed to evaluate the ability of LLMs to assess content values from a global perspective.
-To the best of our knowledge, this is the first benchmark specifically dedicated to content values assessment. \textbf{(2)} We evaluate eight SOTA LLMs and find that even the most advanced models achieve only approximately 75\% accuracy, with significant performance disparities across different languages.
-Our work highlights the urgent need to improve the capabilities of LLMs in assessing deep-level values for content safety.
+In summary, our main contributions are three-fold: \textbf{(1)} We identify two primary challenges in constructing benchmarks for content values judgment and propose a novel two-stage human-AI collaborative annotation framework tailored for this task. \textbf{(2)} Leveraging this framework, we introduce X-Value, the first \textit{Cross-lingual Values Judgment Benchmark} designed to evaluate the ability of LLMs in judging deep-level values, which is characterized by board data composition and granular annotation metadata. \textbf{(3)} We evaluate diverse LLMs utilizing X-Value, revealing their values-judgment capabilities and limitations across multiple dimensions.
+Our work highlights the urgent need to improve the capabilities of LLMs in judging underlying values for multilingual content.